isomerpages/mol-services/_government-services/06e-family-finances.md

       <label class="tab-label" for="benefits">Why You Need DPS</label>
       <div class="tab-content">
   <p>If you are working and have dependants relying on your income, DPS provides affordable basic protection for your family with no out-of-pocket cash required, as DPS premiums can be paid using your CPF savings.</p>
-  <p>However, as DPS premiums becomes more expensive with age, you should consider may if younot currently require need a DPS cover.
+  <p>However, as DPS premiums becomes more expensive with age, you should consider if you currently need a DPS cover.
 For example, you may not require DPS if:</p>
   <ul>
     <li>Your dependants have already grown up and/or are financially independent.</li>
     <li>You have built up enough savings which could be passed on to your dependants directly in times of need.</li>